wchuhao/wchuhao.github.io/README.md

 14. Run ```bundle install``` from the command prompt
 15. Open the file _config.yml
 16. Commit changes to the remote repository by running the follow command in the command prompt
-    - ```git add . ``` adds all the changes you have made to a staging area
+    - NOTE:  ```git add . ``` adds all the changes you have made to a staging area
-    - ```git commit -m "Initial GitHub pages site with Jekyll"``` takes the changes that have are in the staging area and commits the changes.
+    - NOTE: ```git commit -m "Initial GitHub pages site with Jekyll"``` takes the changes that have are in the staging area and commits the changes.
 The -m is a flag and the text in double quotes that follow it is a message about the commited changes.
 17. Push your changes to the remote repository with the following command replacing BRANCH with your branch name
 ```
 git push -u origin BRANCH